-Here are a few cost-effective ways to keep your pets and household warm as energy costs rise.
+Here are a few cost-effective ways to keep your pets and household in Dublin warm as energy costs rise.

 Tips for keeping your dog warm